ninchistudios/musicproduction/end-to-end-checklist.md

 * save a mixdown before each session so that you can listen to how it was before you started
 * Balance > Fix > Enhance > Shape > Space
+* Make sure the signal isn't clipping from one plugin to the next.
+This might not be visible on the master bus, but it will be audible.
 * The instruments should sound right & professional.
 Use reference.
 "People come for the sound and stay for the story".
 * If it sounds radio ready, it's good